The Primacy of Worship

 |Closing Hymn*||His people respond|

-* The Lord's Supper is celebrated on the last Sunday of each month.
+* The Lord's Supper is observed on the last Sunday of each month.

 * The Closing Hymn is sung only when the Lord's Supper is observed.